frederic-perez/AmE-dictionary/data/idioms.md

 __out (of) the (starting) gate__ :two: At or from the very starting position. _Out the gate, the company’s latest video game console has proven wildly popular._
 __out and about__ :two::hammer:
 __out of (one’s) gourd__
-__out of (one’s) hair__ No longer pestering or annoying to one; not one’s responsibility or burden any longer. _I’ve gotten the kids out of my hair for a few hours so I can go and get a relaxing massage by myself._ _Once these auditors from the IRS are out of our hair, we can get back to business as usual._
+__out of (one’s) hair__ :two: No longer pestering or annoying to one; not one’s responsibility or burden any longer. _I’ve gotten the kids out of my hair for a few hours so I can go and get a relaxing massage by myself._ _Once these auditors from the IRS are out of our hair, we can get back to business as usual._
+__out of (one’s) league__
 __out of (one’s) shell__ :two: Less shy, reserved, or reticent and in a more sociable, outgoing, or enthusiastic state. _Samantha was quite a quiet girl growing up, but she really started coming out of her shell in college._ _Jack is actually a very funny, engaging guy once he’s out of his shell._
 __out of character__ :two::hammer:
-__out of commission__
+__out of commission__ :two::hammer:
 __out of curiosity__ :two: A phrase that is used to indicate that a person is asking a question or seeking information out of a genuine desire to know more about something, rather than for any specific or practical purpose.
 __out of date__
 __out of harm’s way__